 Botanical Beach on Vancouver Island’s wild west coast is an incredible destination if you like exploring tide pools.
-It also provides a taste of quintessential west coast scenery.
+It also provides a taste of quintessential west coast scenery and yet it’s only 5 kilometres from the dock in Port Renfrew.
 And in winter it’s a superb place for storm watching but be very careful whenever you visit and keep an eye out for rogue waves.
 Access is excellent with the trailhead only about a 5 – 10 minute drive from Port Renfrew.
 It’s a two hour drive from Victoria so it can be done as a day trip.

 Botanical Beach summary

-Leave Sooke and drive the winding, narrow Highway 14.
-Allow 75-minutes to do it.
-When you get to Port Renfrew, drive through town and look for the signs pointing the way to the beach.
+From Victoria take Highway 1 to reach Highway 14.
+Drive the winding, narrow Highway 14 all the way to Port Renfrew.
+Allow 2 hours to do it.
+When you get to Port Renfrew, drive through town and look for the signs pointing the way to Botanical Beach.

-But before you make the turnoff, I highly recommend picking up picnic supplies at the Coastal Kitchen Café – but note that it’s closed in winter.
+But before you make the turnoff, I highly recommend picking up picnic supplies at the Coastal Kitchen Café.
+Note that it’s closed in winter.
 There’s a big parking lot at the end of the road when you reach Botanical Beach.